 Mr. Sullivan has been recognized by Super Lawyers as one of the top five percent of labor and employment lawyers in Illinois and is AV Peer Rated by Martindale-Hubbell.
 He is a "Leading Lawyer" in the areas of management side employment law and labor law.
 He is a member of the American Bar Association (Developing Labor Law Practice Section), the Illinois Bar Association (Labor and Employment Section), and of the Chicago Bar Association (Labor and Employment Section).
-He is a director of the Chicago Chapter of the Labor and Employment Relations Association (LERA), and is a member of the Turnaround Management Association.
-Mr. Sullivan serves as President of the Board of Trustees of the Union League Boys & Girls Clubs and currently serves on its Executive Committee.
+He is a director of the Chicago Chapter of the Labor and Employment Relations Association (LERA).
+Mr. Sullivan has served as President of the Board of Trustees of the Union League Boys & Girls Clubs and currently serves on its Executive Committee.
 He is currently on the Board of Directors of the Union League Club of Chicago.

 Mr. Sullivan received his law degree in 1991 from the University of Illinois, where he was a Harno Fellow and awarded various honors, including the Rickert Award for Excellence in Moot Court.
 He received his B.S., with high honors, in business administration and organizational behavior from the University of Illinois in 1988.

 Served as lead labor counsel in opposition to Teamsters' campaign to organize workers at an Illinois casino, including the successful defense of the casino's campaign conduct.
 After a hearing on the twelve election objections filed by the Teamsters, Region 13 dismissed every objection, certifying the casino's election victory.

-- Worked closely with senior management of a major Chicago newspaper and seven trade unions to effectuate the complex closure of a major newspaper's printing facility.
+- Worked closely with senior management of a major Chicago newspaper and seven trade unions to negotiate and effectuate the complex closure of a major newspaper's printing facility.